btmxh/nrs/specification.md

 NRS has no versions when it was first launched, and this still held when it was hosted on Google Sheets.
 This migration has led to the first official version of NRS, version 1.0, which is what the original NRS hosted on Google Sheets is like.

+NRS 2.0 is then published to fix all of the problems in NRS 1.0

 ## NRS-ID

 The NRS-ID is a case-insensitive string of alphanumeric characters (from 0-9 and A-Z) and the dash symbol (-) to separate different parts of the ID, which is unique for every NRS entry.